cslarsen/busy-beaver/README.md

 Update: I tested it, and *do* get earlier hits for 3-state macines.

+Update 2: One reason we get some clusters is that many machines will not include any instructions that transition to the halt state (`Z` or `H`).
+For those, we know that they definitely will never halt.
+The ones that *do* have such instructions *may* halt, but we don't know.
+Those are the interesting ones.

 A final thing, if you take a Turing Machine and reverse all directions, it should be the exact same machine.
 Therefore, a true plot should show some kind of symmetry.
 I haven't figured out how to do that on a two-dimensional plot